 Transport, Mobility and Innovation at KTH

-- Students spend one year each at two different universities--the “entry” university and the “exit” university.
-All choices are located at a leading university in Europe in the field of urban mobility: KTH, Aalto University, Eindhoven University of Technology, and UPC Barcelona Tech.
-Graduating students will be awarded two master’s degrees, one from each university where they carry out their studies.
+- Students study one year each at two different universities, the “entry” university and the “exit” university.
+All options are located at a leading university in Europe in the field of urban mobility.

-- During the first-year studies, students will be given an introduction to Innovation and Entrepreneurship and participate in an extended Challenge Project.
+- During the first-year studies, students will be introduced to Innovation and Entrepreneurship, and participate in an extended Challenge Project.
 During the same year, students will acquire essential technical skills for working with urban mobility challenges.

-- Between the first and second year, students will participate in a Summer School applying new skills to two different cities located in Europe.
+- Between the first and second year, students will participate in a Summer School applying new skills to two different cities within Europe.